-Below I've compiled tips and tricks for how to clean up nail polish on carpet.
+Below I've compiled tips and tricks for how to clean up and remove nail polish on carpet, such as when you've accidentally spilled or dripped some while applying it to your nails.

 It is never a happy moment when you spill or drip nail polish onto an area of your home, but I know there is hardly a bigger groan than when it happens on your carpeting, and unfortunately it can happen there quite easily because many of us sit on the floor to paint our nails, including our toenails, and accidents happen.